Skip to main content

 Set the non-negotiables and owner cadence before localization.
 Keep your baseline pack to four items: security page, privacy notice, DPA request workflow, and support/escalation policy.
 For each item, assign:

 Use verified wording only.
-If a regional requirement is still being checked, use a visible placeholder such as "Add current requirement after verification" and hold publish until the owner confirms.
+If a regional requirement is still being checked, keep that item out of published market pages until the owner confirms current wording.

 Add finance-ready artifacts before procurement asks.
 Include: